GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/README.md

-# Analyzing Input and Output Representations for Speech-Driven Gesture Generation
+# Aud2Repr2Pose: Analyzing input and output representations for speech-driven gesture generation
 [Taras Kucherenko](https://svito-zar.github.io/), [Dai Hasegawa](https://hasegawadai.info/), [Gustav Eje Henter](https://people.kth.se/~ghe/), Naoshi Kaneko, [Hedvig Kjellström](http://www.csc.kth.se/~hedvig/)

 ![ImageOfIdea](visuals/SpeechReprMotion.png?raw=true "Idea")

-This repository contains Keras and Tensorflow based implementation of the speech-driven gesture generation by a neural network.
+This repository contains Keras and Tensorflow based implementation of the speech-driven gesture generation by a neural network which was published at  International Conference on Intelligent Virtual Agents (IVA'19) and the extention was published in International Journal of Human-Computer Interaction in 2021.

 The [project website](https://svito-zar.github.io/audio2gestures/) contains all the information about this project, including [video](https://youtu.be/Iv7UBe92zrw) explanation of the method and the [paper](https://www.researchgate.net/publication/331645229_Analyzing_Input_and_Output_Representations_for_Speech-Driven_Gesture_Generation).